dgatf/msrc_arduino/README.md

 - ESC Castle: Teensy2, Micro, Pololu ATmega328PB or Teensy LC
 - Receiver serial with ESC serial and GPS serial: Pololu ATmega328PB, Teensy LC/3.x

-Teensy LC is recommended if using:
+Teensy LC or Pololu 328PB is recommended if using:

 - SBUS or Jeti with another serial (ESC or GPS) and you don't want to loose any serial frame.
 Though Mini/Micro/Teensy 2 will work as well, but losing few serial frames